Other Resources

 This website is part of an ongoing project by Marion L. Brittain Postdoctoral Fellows serving on the World Englishes Committee in the Writing and Communication Program at Georgia Tech.
 One of the committee’s goals for this site involves curating pedagogical and theoretical perspectives relating to diverse forms of English (“Englishes”) and its communities of practice around the world.
 Through this website the committee seeks to make available numerous educational resources pertaining to communication, composition, World Englishes, English-language learning, global literatures, and other related topics, which might be valuable either to Georgia Tech students or the faculty members responsible for teaching, advising, and mentoring those students.

-Ivan Allen Digital Archive
+Ivan Allen Jr. Digital Collection

-“The Ivan Allen Digital Archive is a digital humanities project that collects the digitized mayoral records of Ivan Allen Jr., the 52nd mayor of Atlanta, from 1962 to 1970.
-The archive collects material from one of the most historic decades in Atlanta’s history.
+Within the collection is the Mayoral Records Archive, a digital humanities project that collects the digitized mayoral records of Ivan Allen Jr. The archive collects material from one of the most historic decades in Atlanta’s history.
 It functions as the primary digital repository for the history of Mayor Allen’s role in the passage of the Civil Rights Act, the history of race relations in 1960s Atlanta, construction of the Atlanta Stadium, massive changes in desegregation, infrastructure, housing, and transportation overseen by Allen’s administration, and much more.
-Originally digitized by a team of researchers and students with the support of the Digital Integrated Liberal Arts Center (DILAC) funded by the Mellon Foundation, this Omeka-based project continues to be developed as a pedagogical resource for use in the Writing and Communication Program at Georgia Tech.”

 NARWOL: Narratives of Reading, Writing, and Other Literacies